He will focus on ensuring momentum and progress for the South Campus master plan.

 In athletics competition, San Jose State now has four consecutive football bowl victories after winning the 2012 Military Bowl and the 2015 Auto Nation Cure Bowl.
 The 2012 Spartans were listed in the final BCS standings for the first time in school history at #24, and were voted #21 nationally in the season-ending Associated Press and USA Today/ESPN coaches polls.

 Since 2012, San José State's conference championships are in women's soccer, women's swimming and diving, women's tennis and softball.
 The Spartans finished an all-time best 106th out of 295 NCAA Division I programs in the final 2013 Learfield Sports Directors Cup standings that measure overall program success in national competition.
-San Jose State's teams and student-athletes also competed in NCAA post-season competition in men's cross country, men's golf, women's golf, women's gymnastics, women's swimming and diving and women's outdoor track and field in the last four years.
+San Jose State's teams and student-athletes also competed in NCAA post-season competition in men's cross country, men's golf, women's golf, women's gymnastics, women's swimming and diving and women's outdoor track and field during his tenure.

 In 10 years of WAC membership, the Broncos were the only three-time winner of the Commissioner's Cup signifying the conference's best overall athletics program.
 There were conference championships in 11 sports - five men's and six women's programs.
 Boise State coaches earned 31 Coach of the Year awards and Bronco student-athletes received conference Athlete of the Year awards 35 times and 68 All-America honors over a 10-year span.